-The paper is organized as follows.
-In Section~\ref{sec:symm_Hamilton} we give a detailed analysis on the symmetry allowed intra-dimer and first neighbor inter-dimer infractions and introduce the bilayer kagome model. \Secref{modelHamiltonian} is devoted to the Bogoliubov--de Gennes Hamiltonian describing the triplet dynamics, and provides a detailed discussion on the band touching topological transitions appearing as the anisotropies change.
+The remainder of the Article is organized as follows.
+In Section~\ref{sec:symm_Hamilton} we give a detailed analysis on the symmetry allowed intra-dimer and first neighbor inter-dimer interactions and introduce the bilayer kagome model. \Secref{modelHamiltonian} is devoted to the Bogoliubov--de Gennes Hamiltonian describing the triplet dynamics, and provides a detailed discussion on the band touching topological transitions appearing as the anisotropies change.
 In \Secref{tripletZ2TopologicalInsulator} we show that the triplet excitations can provide an analog to the Kane and Mele model~\cite{Kane2005}, characterized by nonzero $\mathcal{Z}_2$ topological invariant.
-We examine which terms compromise the triplet spin Hall state, showing the fragility of the $\mathcal{Z}_2$ phase of a non-Kramers pairs.
 We calculate the Nernst effect of triplets, a transverse spin current arising as a response to a temperature gradient.
+Sec.~\ref{sec:bad_nematic!} is devoted to the protection of the $\mathcal{Z}_2$ topology.
+We show that the TR$\times$U(1) symmetry corresponds to a pseudo time reversal operation, which, if present, protects the $\mathcal{Z}_2$ bands.
+However, symmetric exchange anisotropies, arising in the form of nematic interactions, break this symmetry, together with the fragile $\mathcal{Z}_2$ phase of a non-Kramers pairs.
 In Sec.~\ref{sec:tripletChernInsulator} we consider the time-reversal symmetry breaking case in the presence of magnetic field.
 We examine the stability of the triplet Chern bands.
 Additionally, we compute the thermal Hall signal of the Chern-ful triplon bands. \Secref{conclusions} provides a brief summary of our results.